Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 - [ ] **Is the lease unlimited?**
     Look for an unlimited (*unbefristet*) contract.
 A short-term lease means that you must move again in a few months.
 [Short-term leases are often illegal](/guides/housing-scams#temporary-leases).
 - [ ] **What is included?**
+    Most apartments come with nothing. [[WG]]s usually come with most of those things.
+Furnished apartments are common, but overpriced.
+    - **Electricity**
+        Is hot water included in your warm rent?
+If there is a central water heater, it's usually included.
+If you have a personal water heater, it's not included, and your electricity bill will be higher.
+    - **Kitchen**
+        Is the kitchen (counter, sink, stove, fridge) included?
+Apartments *mit [[Einbauküche]]* include a kitchen.
+Sometimes, you must buy the kitchen from the previous tenant at a ridiculous price.
+[It's a common scam.](/guides/housing-scams#buy-the-furniture-to-get-the-flat)
+    - **Furniture**
         Most apartments come with nothing.
-No kitchen, appliances, curtains or light fixtures.
-You must buy and install everything. [[WG]]s usually come with most of those things.
-Furnished apartments are overpriced.
-Apartments *mit [[Einbauküche]]* include a stove, a fridge and sometimes a dishwasher.
+No furniture, appliances, curtains or light fixtures.
+You must buy and install everything yourself.
 - [ ] **How is the housing company?**
     Search the name of your landlord or housing company (*[[Hausverwaltung]]*).
 Some are really bad.
 - [ ] **Neubau or Altbau?**